June 20, 2022

 Did the FDA approve the Moderna COVID-19 vaccine?

-On January 31, 2022, the FDA approved Spikevax (COVID-19 vaccine, mRNA), which was previously marketed as the Moderna COVID-19 vaccine.
-It is approved as a two-dose series for the prevention of COVID-19 in individuals age 18 years and older, and as a booster dose for eligible individuals.
-Spikevax is not approved for individuals under 18 years old, even for emergency use.
+According to the FDA, Spikevax (Moderna COVID-19 vaccine) is an FDA-approved COVID-19 vaccine made by Moderna.
+It is approved as a two-dose series for the prevention of COVID-19 in individuals age 18 years and older.
+It is also authorized for emergency use in those age six months to 15 year olds, and as a booster dose for eligible individuals.
 The FDA-approved Spikevax and the emergency use authorized Moderna COVID-19 vaccine have the same formulation and can be used interchangeably to provide the COVID-19 vaccination series.

 Did the FDA approve the Johnson & Johnson COVID-19 vaccine?